 Cappadocia brings hot dry summers, pleasant fall and spring conditions and extremely cold winters.

 CULTURE AND SIGHTSEEING

 Wow!
 Where to begin?
 There are guidebooks aplenty with fascinating reading about a country and people who have been around since prehistoric times.
-The knowledge that TripWix came away with from multiple visits was that all these centuries of living have honed a people who are intrinsically sophisticated and open-minded.
+The knowledge that TripWix came away with from multiple visits to Turkey was that all these centuries of living have honed a people who are intrinsically sophisticated and open-minded.

 Unimaginably beautiful places with ruins dating back thousands of years are so abundant and available for every visitor to find and relish.
 Find fascinating culture, history and architecture at every turn and every step throughout the Republic.

-Your programme might be packed with bucket-list highlights like visiting some of the wonderfully preserved “must see” palaces and mosques in Istanbul; the Hagia Sophia built in 537 or the ancient, beautifully-restored Greek and Roman temples at Ephesus.
+Your Turkey programme might be packed with bucket-list highlights like visiting some of the wonderfully preserved “must see” palaces and mosques in Istanbul; the Hagia Sophia built in 537 or the ancient, beautifully-restored Greek and Roman temples at Ephesus.

 Alternatively, you might opt for a laid-back, Turquoise Coast Gulet cruise where you can swim ashore and take off for a hike and quite literally stumble upon ancient ruins where you’ll find absolutely no visitors.
 Still half buried and abandoned sites like Olympus on the south-east shores of Antalya or Knidos on the south-west Mediterranean coast abound.

 You’ll be astonished at the sights available everywhere.
 One amusing memory was a road junction in Fethieye which simply split around a well-preserved Lycian tomb (dating back to 2000 BC).
 No frills and tourist barriers here – this is truly modern day living, hand-in-hand with its ancient past!